 SECTION 1.
-In this proposed rule-making order, the board proposes to repeal s.
+In this emergency rule, the board repeals s.
 Phar 4.02 (2), which relates to the practical examination required for licensure of pharmacists.
 Under the current rule, the board administers a practical examination to determine an applicant's competence in compounding and dispensing medications, which includes consultation of patients.
 The board has determined that this examination is no longer needed because the competencies tested in the examination are also tested in two other national examinations that applicants are required to take in order to obtain a license in Wisconsin.